 Forget Puppy Love.
 Think INSECT FEAR.

 But one of The Filmgroup’s first efforts The Wasp Woman was made right in Hollywood, with Roger and Gene’s extensive coterie of production people.
 Corman quoted the budget at $50,000.
-Filmed more like a TV show, it was all shot on the one large stagebound set, eliminating the typical frantic dashing between scattered locations.
-Likely inspired by the success of The Fly, the story of a cosmetics entrepreneur who changes into an insect while trying out a miracle rejuvenation drug has at least a drip of topicality, as royal bee jelly then being touted as having a possible anti-aging effect.
+Filmed more like a TV show, it was all shot on the one large stagebound set, eliminating frantic dashing between scattered locations.
+Likely inspired by the success of The Fly, the story of a cosmetics entrepreneur who changes into an insect while trying out a miracle rejuvenation drug has at least a drip of topicality, as royal bee jelly was then being touted as having a possible anti-aging effect.
 The weak end of the ’50s monster boom unleashed walking trees, fish men and Alligator People, but Corman’s wasp opus has enough quality in its modest setup to please an audience, even now.

 Another possible influence on Wasp are ‘corporate struggle’ pictures like Executive Suite.
 The streamlined plot of this 63-minute show simply sees executive Janice Starlin (Susan Cabot) enthusing over the rejuvenating effects of a royal jelly serum concocted by the kindly Dr. Zinthrop (Michael Mark).
 Janice’s glamorous, youthful personality has made the Starlin Company successful, but now that she’s entering her ‘forties she no longer feels her looks are good enough for the ads.
 As the treatments are done in secrecy, executive secretary Mary (Barboura Morris) and the veepees Bill and Arthur (Anthony Eisley & William Roerick) consider intervening for Janice’s own good… until the lady boss shows up one morning looking nearly twenty years younger.
 There’s only one minor side effect, involving insectoid transformations and bloody murders.

-Less off-the-cuff and haphazard than some of Corman’s earlier pictures, The Wasp Woman makes a good swipe at mainstream respectability.
+Less off-the-cuff and haphazard than some of Corman’s earlier pictures, The Wasp Woman takes a good swipe at mainstream respectability.
 The screenplay has natural dialogue and the cast plays as if well rehearsed.
 Compared to the strained dramatics in Corman’s War of the Satellites this show is quite professional.
 After trying and failing to work fancy special effects into his movies (Satellites, The Viking Women) Corman seems to have decided that modest monsters are the best.

-Carrying most of the show is the ’50s actress Susan Cabot, a minor ’50s actress who has remained a favorite of cult film fans.
+Carrying most of the show is Susan Cabot, a minor ’50s actress who has remained a favorite of cult film fans.
 Tiny but full of energy, Cabot excels as frontier women, Indian maidens, criminal gun molls and a Viking queen.
 She sells Janice Starlin’s quest for youth and performs a fairly subtle transformation from Old Janice to Young Janice.
 The aging tricks are basic, and a new hairstyle and makeup treatment cheat a little, but Cabot’s playing does most of the work.
 The instant glamour fantasy makeover works better here than with Mari Blanchard in She-Devil (a change in hair color) or Coleen Gray in The Leech Woman (extensive effects makeup).

 Susan Cabot, Barboura Morris and Bruno VeSota were Corman regulars, and seven or eight additional speaking parts are taken by Industrial Grade performers that never blow a line reading: Frank Gerstle, Anthony Eisley, William Roerick.
 Morris, Anthony Eisley and William Roerick look as though they’ve worked hard preparing scenes, responding with enthusiasm to material that’s better than merely functional.